 Understanding China’s dominance—and our dependency

 There is no question that the world has become too dependent on China, especially in the raw ingredients of the clean energy economy.
-China refines 60% of the world’s lithium and nearly 90% of rare earth metals (used in magnets for motors and generators such as on wind turbines).
-Demand for such minerals will soar as the clean energy revolution advances.
+China refines 60% of the world’s lithium and nearly 90% of rare earth metals (used in magnets for motors and generators such as on wind turbines). as the clean energy revolution advances.

 The big opportunities in competition and collaboration aren’t in ingredients but in products—the place where China is really excelling through innovation and excellence in design and manufacturing.
 Chinese battery and solar producers are world-class—they operate and, increasingly, define the global frontier.
 Their competitiveness comes from manufacturing innovations geared to producing huge volumes with minimal cost and defects.
 For example, the leading Chinese producers have all automated battery and electric vehicle production lines because human workers can’t assure quality except when they manage robots rather than compete with them.
 If defects spoil just a few percent of batteries, for example, a plant can’t compete with the world’s best.
 In fact, Chinese factories are often more automated than their Western competitors, because the Chinese gear is newer.